 Respect: To value others' feelings, point of views and rights, and to treat them better than you want to be treated

-NAS offers an international curriculum that is based on US Common Core Standards (CCSS) in Maths and English, and NGSS (Next Generation Science Standards) and California State standards in Science alongside the UAE requirements of teaching Arabic language, Islamic studies and Social studies using the UAE national curriculum framework.
+NAS offers an international curriculum that is based on the California Common Core Standards (CCS) in Maths and English, and NGSS (Next Generation Science Standards), alongside the UAE requirements of teaching Arabic language, Islamic studies and Social studies using the UAE national curriculum framework.

 The school offers a bilingual environment with a traditional Emirati, Islamic ethos.
 English is not typically the language of the home.
 Most students join NAS with no English.